javabrett/stream-me-up-scotty/series-getting-started-with-cc/workshop-streaming-etl/README.md

 2. Delete the BigQuery sink connector by navigating to **Connectors** in the navigation panel, clicking your connector name, then clicking the trash can icon in the upper right and entering the connector name to confirm the deletion.

-3. Delete the mongoDB Atlas source connector by navigating to **Connectors** under Cluster in the navigation panel, clicking your connector name, then clicking the trash can icon in the upper right and entering the connector name to confirm the deletion.

-4. Delete the Cluster by going to the **Settings** tab and then selecting **Delete cluster**
+3. Delete the Cluster by going to the **Settings** tab and then selecting **Delete cluster**

- 5. Delete the Environment by expanding right hand menu and going to **Environments** tab and then clicking on **Delete** for the associated Environment you would like to delete
+4. Delete the Environment by expanding right hand menu and going to **Environments** tab and then clicking on **Delete** for the associated Environment you would like to delete

 ***